 Wondering whether you should start with the spoon, using baby-led weaning, or a combination?
 I’ve broken down the research on all three approaches so you can make the best decision for you and your baby:

-3. Be Adventurous with a Variety of Vegetables
+3. Use a Variety of Vegetables to Encourage Healthy Food Preferences

 New flavors, early and often, particularly with vegetables, may help your baby develop an adventurous palate and a willingness to try new food.
 Related: 10 Smart Ways to Serve Veggies to Kids.

-Parents, it turns out, have a low tolerance for food rejection, giving up on offering rejected foods after they’ve been snubbed three to five times.
-But when parents give up, babies and toddlers miss out on a valuable learning and exposure opportunity!
+Parents, it turns out, have a low tolerance for food rejection.
+When their baby refuses to eat, they give up on offering those rejected foods.
+It only takes a baby to refuse three to five times.
+When parents give up, babies and toddlers miss out on a valuable learning and exposure opportunity!

 There is a lot you can do to help your young child develop food preferences that will support his eating and liking of tasty food down the road.